 Men: Like women, men aged 19 to 50 require 1,000 mg of calcium each day, though the recommendation increases to 1,200 mg at age 71.

-Women: Based on RDAs, the average pre-menopausal woman needs about 18 milligrams of iron per day to support menstruation and childbearing years and 27 mg needed to support the increase in blood volume during pregnancy.
+Women: Based on RDAs, the average pre-menopausal woman needs about 18 milligrams of iron per day to support menstruation and childbearing years, and 27 mg is needed to support the increase in blood volume during pregnancy.
 Iron needs in post-menopausal women decrease to eight mg per day.

 Men: Men need less than half of what women need, as the RDA for iron is eight milligrams for men.

 Also known as folic acid, folate is a B vitamin critical for manufacturing DNA and other genetic material and needed for the body's cells to divide.
-But the amount of folate is mostly dependent on age rather than gender.
+But the amount of folate is mostly dependent on age and if a woman is pregnant.

 Men: Men aged 19 and older are recommended to consume 400 mcg of folate.

 Women: Consume no more than one serving of alcohol per day.
-But what constitutes one serving?
+But what constitutes one serving size?
 12 ounces of regular or light beer, 5 ounces of red or white wine, and 1.5 ounces of spirits...
 Not the entire wine bottle.